rajveerb/lotus/README.md

 We provide 6 examples of how to use **P3Map** in `code/image_classification/P3Map` directory.
 Please check the code for more details.

-### Example for P3Tracer
+## Replicate our P3Tracer experiments

 Here, we describe the effectiveness of **P3Tracer** (P3Torch + P3Map) through an example motivated by an image classification ML training task.
 We show this via the results described in our paper.
 Now, we will provide the code/scripts to replicate the results in cloudlab testbed using a c4130 node available in Wisconsin cluster.

-#### Steps
+### Steps

 1. Setup environment as described [here](#how-to-get-p3tracer)
+2. Follow the **torchvision** build instructions in `code/torchvision/README.md`
-2. Get the mapping logs for the preprocessing operations:
+3. Get the mapping logs for the preprocessing operations:
     ```bash
     bash code/image_classification/P3Map/P3Map.sh
     ```
-3. Generate JSON file with mapping info by running all cells in `code/image_classification/P3Map/logsToMapping.ipynb`
+4. Generate JSON file with mapping info by running all cells in `code/image_classification/P3Map/logsToMapping.ipynb`
-4. You have now successfully obtained the mapping using **P3Map**!
+5. You have now successfully obtained the mapping using **P3Map**!
-5.
+6.

 ## Limitations of P3Tracer